Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

-# Discovery endpoint
+# 00x.
+LNS discovery

+**Authors**: Bastian Burger, Daniele Maggio, Maggie Salak

-We want to provide the users with the option to increase availability by automatically detecting healthy LNS and distributing the LBS connections across different LNS.
-As part of the LNS protocol, any LoRaWAN Basics Stations (LBS) [initiates a connection](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/how-to-use-lora-basics-station) by using two strategies:
+Service (or LNS) discovery is part of the LNS protocol.
+When a LBS connects to the first time to a LNS, it invokes the service discovery endpoint (`/router-info`).
+We want to provide the users with the option to increase availability by automatically rebalancing connection attempts to healthy LNS.

-- Directly connecting to the LNS (OR: discovery service, info is contradicting itself) using an URL configured in a  `tc.uri` file
-- Using the CUPS protocol for dynamically retrieving the LNS details.
-In this case, the LNS URI (= TC URI) comes from the twin configuration.

-In the first case, the specification mentions that the LBS will connect directly to the LNS, which would imply that there is no discovery involved, and redirection to a different LNS would not conform with the specification (actually another part of the docs contradict this, [The LNS Protocol — LoRa Basics™ Station 2.0.6 January 2022 documentation (sm.tc)](https://doc.sm.tc/station/tcproto.html#querying-the-lns-connection-endpoint-discovery) mentions that the `router-info` endpoint does not need to be on the LNS itself).

-Still, we can consider discovery on two different levels:

-- Via the CUPS endpoint, where we return a TC URI of the LNS.
-The LBS will then query the `router-info` on the LNS, and will be redirected to the `router-data` endpoint.
-This uses HTTP(S), we can use consumption-based services, such as Azure Functions.
-- Via the LNS discovery endpoint (`router-info`), which could potentially be located in the cloud and then redirect to available LNS.
-This will use the `wss` protocol, services such as Azure Functions don't support this protocol.

-Depending on whether we implement discovery via CUPS or discovery as a standalone service, we have different restrictions with respect to the protocol that we must use.
+The LNS (either data or discovery) URI is returned in two places, namely:

+- as a response as part of the CUPS protocol
+- as a response of the service discovery endpoint invocation (`/router-info`)

+we could consider implementing the service discovery as part of either the CUPS protocol or the LNS protocol.
+Since LBS do not reconnect to the CUPS endpoint when a connection to a LNS is dropped, we are only left with the option of implementing service discovery as part of the LNS service discovery endpoint.

+This implies that the discovery service needs to support WebSockets.
+As of now, the `/router-info` endpoint is part of the LNS itself.
+Since we want to use it to protect against LNS outages, by definition it becomes clear that discovery needs to be isolated from the LNS and needs to be come a standalone, highly available service.
+In the following, we propose several properties of the discovery service.

 ## Availability